apache/doris/docs/en/docs/install/k8s-deploy.md

 ```
 All Pods created by DorisCluster resource should be in `Running` STATUS, and each pod's containers should be `RREADY`.
 ### Use Doris Cluster
-On kubernetes Doris-Operator provide `Service` a resource build-in kubernetes for access to Doris.
+On kubernetes Doris-Operator provide `Service` a resource build in kubernetes for access to Doris.
 The command `kubectl -n {namespace} get svc -l "app.doris.ownerreference/name={dorisCluster.Name}"` used to get `service` created by Doris-Operator. `dorisCluster.Nmae` is the name of DorisCluster resource deployed by step 1.
 ```shell
 kubectl -n default get svc -l "app.doris.ownerreference/name=doriscluster-sample"